Overview

 Request Parameters

-Parameter Type Required Description modelstring Yes The model to use (e.g., gemini-2.5-flash-lite) messagesarray Yes Array of message objects with role and content personastring No The persona to use (default: "default") temperaturenumber No Controls randomness (0-2, default: 1) streamboolean No Whether to stream the response (default: false) userstring No Unique identifier for the end-user
+Parameter Type Required Description modelstring Yes The model to use (e.g., gemini-2.5-flash-lite) messagesarray Yes Array of message objects with role and content personastring No The persona to use (default: "default") streamboolean No Whether to stream the response (default: false) max_tokensinteger No Maximum tokens to generate userstring No Unique identifier for the end-user

 Available Personas